MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-2.md

 In this scenario, the current state of the customer's Azure environment is as follows:

-- Single Azure subscription.
-- No custom management groups.
+- One or more custom management groups.
+- Management group hierarchy based on organizational structure or geography
+- An Azure subscription per environment (dev/test/prod)
 - Non-uniform resource distribution.
-Platform and workload resources are deployed in the same Azure subscription.
+Some platform and workload resources are deployed in the same Azure subscriptions.
 - Minimal usage of Azure Policy.
-Policy assignments (audit and deny effects) are done per resource group with exceptions.
+Policy assignments (audit and deny effects) are done at management group or subscription level.
-- Resource groups are treated as units of management and scale.
-- RBAC role assignments per resource group.
+- RBAC role assignments per subscription.
-- Azure Blueprints are being used.
 - Single VNet
   - No hybrid connectivity (VPN/ExpressRoute).
   - A new subnet is created per application.
-- Multiple self-contained applications in each of the `app-xx-rg` resource groups.
+- Applications are deployed into the respective subscription per their environment (dev/test/prod)
-  - Controlled and operated by different application or service teams.
+  - Controlled and operated by the central IT team.

 The following diagram shows the current state of this sample scenario: